I Stripped My Closet Down to the Essentials, and I'll Never Look Back

 Removing the Element of Choice

 Some women have gone one step further by embracing the concept of the "uniform," a signature outfit.
-Eyeing that trend, editors at New York Magazine's The Cut christened "Uniform Week" this past January.
 Stella Bugbee, The Cut's editorial director, detailed her own dalliance with minimalism and Marie Kondo in a piece called "Don't Cleanse Your Diet, Purge Your Closet Instead."
 Bugbee memorably likened her newly clean closet to "an artery scraped of plaque."

 The ensuing clarity allowed Bugbee to develop her own spin on uniform dressing.
 "I can make a commitment to buy less, buy smarter, and wear a few perfect things all the time," Bugbee wrote.
 "Those few items can serve as my uniform right now."

-Likewise, a Manhattan art director named Matilda Kahl won Internet acclaim this year after writing a widely syndicated essay called "Why I Wear the Same Thing to Work Every Day."
+Likewise, a Manhattan art director named Matilda Kahl won Internet acclaim shortly after writing a widely syndicated essay called "Why I Wear the Same Thing to Work Every Day."
 Kahl's uniform — a white shirt, skinny tie, and black pants — became her calling card for nearly four years.

 For Kahl, a uniform allowed her to be "in control" of what she spent time on — and when.
 "Monday to Friday I want to be able to fully concentrate on my work," she told us.
 "I see no reason for spending time in the morning on choosing an outfit."